-What makes a restaurant great?
-It’s character, certainly.
-A cracker food offering, absolutely.
-A BYO licence?
-Now that offers a certain allure very few can resist.
-The beauty is, it doesn’t matter if you’re blowing the dust of a special vintage or grabbing a cleanskin off the shelf of the closest bottle shop.
-BYO accommodates budgets both big and small.
+The beauty of BYO restaurants is it doesn’t matter if you’re blowing the dust of a special vintage or grabbing a cleanskin off the shelf, BYO accommodates budgets both big and small.
 We asked the people who eat, drink and play the most – our Eat Drink Play contributors – to reveal what they believe to be the best BYO restaurants Sydney has to offer.

 Ms Darlinghurst: Favourite: Vacanza Pizzeria, Surry Hills and Bronte

 “Changes and modifications are politely declined unless it’s a matter of life and death”.
 This is what you’ll find on Vacanza Pizzeria’s website and it kind of sums them up to a tee.
 This authentic Italian restaurant is buzzing every night of the week, often with queues out the door.
 Their menu is simple with focaccia, antipasti, a buffalo mozzarella bar and salad.
 The main attraction is the pizza though.
 As for the wine list, it may be short, but who cares when they offer BYO?
 Corkage is $8pp.